 Preparation is key.

-Even without a GBV actor (including a GBV referral pathway or a GBV focal point) available in your area, there may be other services, including at the local/community level, that can be helpful to address someone's needs.
+Even without a GBV actor available in your area, there may be other services, including at the local/ community level, that can be helpful to address someone's needs.
 You likely know about more services than you think!